jyrao/MatchTime/README.md

 ```
 python ./features/preprocess.py directory_path_of_feature
 ```
+Above example gives the format of Baidu feature, in our experiments we also used ResNET_PCA_512, C3D_PCA_512 from official website.
+If you want to use [CLIP](https://github.com/openai/CLIP)(2 FPS) or [InternVideo](https://github.com/OpenGVLab/InternVideo/tree/main/InternVideo1)(1FPS) feature.
+You can follow their official website to extract feature or contact us for features.

 After preparing the data and features, you can pre-train (or finetune) with the following terminal command (Check hyper-parameters at the bottom of *train.py*):
 ```
 python train.py